emilybejerano/multimodal-robot/README.md

 Next tasks: Get VLM Control node working and use to run containers for sensors.
 Figure out smoke scenario with mmw

+Theres a lot of documentation and python scripts for nvidias vila